jhighman/keymaker-app/docs/ui-mockups.md

     TopRow --> BottomRow
     BottomRow --> Filters
 ```
+These Mermaid diagrams provide a visual representation of the enhanced Invite functionality, including the new features for communication management, status tracking, and analytics.
+They serve as a guide for the implementation of the user interface and user experience for the enhanced system.
 These Mermaid diagrams provide a visual representation of the enhanced Invite and Track functionality, including the new features for communication management, status tracking, and analytics.
 They serve as a guide for the implementation of the user interface and user experience for the enhanced system.